Metroglass gains new clarity with Microsoft Dynamics 365 Finance and Operations

 The choice of partner was important to Metroglass.
 "There are a limited number of Microsoft partners in New Zealand with the size, experience and capabilities needed for a project this size," says Johnson.
 "Fusion5 was highly enthusiastic about helping us transition from AX 2012 to Dynamics 365 Finance and Operations, and committing the resources needed, to the degree they now employ some of the Microsoft consultants I suggested would add value to the project.

-"I was also impressed by the direct and responsive approach [Fusion5 CEO] Rebecca Tohill took to make us happy.
+"I was also impressed by the direct and responsive approach [Founding Member and former CEO, Fusion5] Rebecca Tohill took to make us happy.
 She appointed a senior service delivery manager from Fusion5 to our project steering committee – and I really liked that."

 Due to changes in scope, the original go-live date of August 2020 was rescheduled to November 2020.
 Despite this, Johnson says Fusion5 delivered the project under budget.